 After asking some questions about the area in which you plan to dig, including the address, nearest cross streets and extent of work to be done, we electronically notify Georgia 811 members who own and operate utilities and/or underground facilities in that area.
 Representatives from these member companies have 48 hours (excluding weekends and legal holidays) to come to the location to mark their underground facilities.

 I gave my 48-hour notice, and my lines were not marked.
 Can I start digging?

 No. Our member utility owners and operators must provide positive response, or give the “all clear,” before you can begin digging.
-You can check the status of your request through our Positive Response Information System (PRIS) either online or by phone, 1-888-670-2902.
+You can check the status of your request through our Positive Response Information System (PRIS) online.
 You will need to provide your phone number and your locate request number to access the system.
 A final check on PRIS should be done at noon on the legal date when all utilities are to be marked.
 Georgia 811 sends late notices to members who have not responded to the locate request in the designated time period.

 Do I need to be present when my lines are marked?